Gujarati script: Influence in Southeast Asia

 Miller (2010) presented a theory that the indigenous scripts of Sumatra (Indonesia), Sulawesi (Indonesia) and the Philippines are descended from an early form of the Gujarati script.
 Historical records show that Gujaratis played a major role in the archipelago, where they were manufacturers and played a key role in introducing Islam.
 Tomé Pires reported a presence of a thousand Gujaratis in Malacca (Malaysia) prior to 1512.

 Gujarati letters, diacritics, and digits

 Vowels

 Vowels (svara), in their conventional order, are historically grouped into "short" (hrasva) and "long" (dīrgha) classes, based on the "light" (laghu) and "heavy" (guru) syllables they create in traditional verse.
 The historical long vowels ī and ū are no longer distinctively long in pronunciation.
 Only in verse do syllables containing them assume the values required by meter.

 Finally, a practice of using inverted mātras to represent English [æ] and [ɔ]'s has gained ground.

-ર r, જ j and હ h form the irregular forms of રૂ rū, જી jī and હૃ hṛ.
+ર r, જ j and હ h form the irregular forms of રૂ rū, રુ ru, જી jī and હૃ hṛ.